Dasharo/docs/docs/unified-test-documentation/dasharo-performance/406-custom-fan-curve.md

 **Test description**

-The fan has been configured to follow a custom curve.
 This test aims to verify that the fan curve is configured correctly in silent profile and the fan spins up and down according to the defined values.

 **Test configuration data**